Kathleen Dorsett: Background

 Kathleen Dorsett, a kindergarten and third grade teacher at the Gables School in Neptune Township, New Jersey, and Stephen Moore, a salesman at a local Honda dealership, and former speed skater, married in June 2007.
-The following year, Kathleen gave birth to the couple's only daughter.
+The following year, Kathleen gave birth to the couple's only daughter, Elizabeth.
 Shortly after though, the couple began disagreeing about how to best care for their daughter.
 Eventually the couple began divorce proceedings and a custody battle ensued.
 The divorce was later finalized in June 2010, with Kathleen receiving primary physical custody.

 After the divorce, Kathleen's parents, Thomas and Lesley Dorsett, planned to move to Florida with their daughter Kathleen and her daughter.
 However, the couple would have had to help Stephen Moore move there too, so he could have access to their daughter.
 This would require Thomas Dorsett providing financial assistance to Moore for the first six months following the move.

 Murder

-On August 16, 2010, Stephen Moore was dropping off his daughter at Kathleen's parent's home in Oakhurst, New Jersey.
+On August 16, 2010, Stephen Moore was dropping off his daughter at Kathleen's parents’ home in Oakhurst, New Jersey.
 Following the exchange, Stephen was beaten to death by Kathleen's father, Thomas Dorsett, in the driveway of their home, while Kathleen was allegedly changing the child's diaper.
 Later that day, when he failed to show up to work at the Honda dealership, Stephen was reported as a missing person by his employer.
 Two days later, on August 18, 2010, Stephen's body was found in the back of his mother's burning 2001 Nissan Altima in Long Branch, New Jersey.